department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 - During the Caregiver's Research and Discovery phase the team noted the following:

-- An online form allows applicants to legibly complete at their own pace, save progress, and take breaks as needed, which some expressed difficulties with using the PDF online.
+  - "An online form allows applicants to legibly complete at their own pace, save progress, and take breaks as needed, which some expressed difficulties with using the PDF online".

-- Many Veterans and Caregivers expressed they have poor handwriting, so an online application eases the workload for VA personnel processing applications.
+  - "Many Veterans and Caregivers expressed they have poor handwriting, so an online application eases the workload for VA personnel processing applications".

 Further related to this, a recent research effort on "Find a Form/PDF Downloads"* showed that particpants have difficulty using PDFs for a number of reasons, summarized below: